 AP IMPACT: The world braces for retirement crisis

-Spawned years before the Great Recession and the financial meltdown in 2008, the crisis was significantly worsened by those twin traumas.
+Spawned years before the Great Recession and the 2008 financial meltdown, the crisis was significantly worsened by those twin traumas.
 It will play out for decades, and its consequences will be far-reaching.

-Many people will be forced to work well past the traditional retirement age of 65 — to 70 or even longer.
-Living standards will fall, and poverty rates will rise for the elderly in wealthy countries that built safety nets for seniors after World War II.
+Many people will be forced to work well past the traditional retirement age of 65.
+Living standards will fall and poverty rates will rise for the elderly in wealthy countries that built safety nets for seniors after World War II.
 In developing countries, people's rising expectations will be frustrated if governments can't afford retirement systems to replace the tradition of children caring for aging parents.

 The problems are emerging as the generation born after World War II moves into retirement.

-"The first wave of under-prepared workers is going to try to go into retirement and will find they can't afford to do so," says Norman Dreger, a retirement specialist in Frankfurt, Germany, who works for Mercer, a global consulting firm.
+"The first wave of under-prepared workers is going to try to go into retirement and will find they can't afford to do so," says Norman Dreger, a retirement specialist with the consulting firm Mercer in Frankfurt, Germany.

 The crisis is a convergence of three factors:

 — Countries are slashing retirement benefits and raising the age to start collecting them.
-These countries are awash in debt after overspending last decade and racking up enormous deficits since the recession.
-Now, they face a demographics disaster as retirees live longer and falling birth rates mean there will be fewer workers to support them.
+These countries are awash in debt since the recession hit.
+And they face a demographics disaster as retirees live longer and falling birth rates mean there will be fewer workers to support them.

-— Companies have eliminated traditional pension plans that cost employees nothing and guaranteed them a monthly check in retirement.
+— Companies have eliminated traditional pension plans that guaranteed employees a monthly check in retirement.

-— Individuals spent freely and failed to save before the recession, and they saw much of their wealth disappear once it hit.
+— Individuals spent freely and failed to save before the recession and saw much of their wealth disappear once it hit.

-"Most countries are not ready to meet what is sure to be one of the defining challenges of the 21st century," the Center for Strategic and International Studies, a Washington think tank, concluded in a report this fall.
+"Most countries are not ready to meet what is sure to be one of the defining challenges of the 21st century," the Center for Strategic and International Studies in Washington concludes.

 People like Fukushima who are fretting over their retirement prospects stand in contrast to many who are already retired.
 Many workers were recipients of generous corporate pensions and government benefits that had yet to be cut.

-It got even better in the 1980s.
-Many countries began to coax older employees out of the workforce to make way for the young.
-They did so by reducing the age employees became eligible for full government pension benefits.
-The age fell from 64.3 years in 1949 to 62.4 years in 1999 in the relatively wealthy countries that belong to the Organization for Economic Cooperation and Development.
+The average age at which men could retire with full government pension benefits fell from 64.3 years in 1949 to 62.4 years in 1999 in the relatively wealthy countries that belong to the Organization for Economic Cooperation and Development.

-As the 2000s dawned, governments — and companies — looked at actuarial tables and birth rates and decided they couldn't afford the pensions they'd promised.
+It would not last.
+As the 2000s dawned, governments — and companies — looked at actuarial tables and birth rates and realized they couldn't afford the pensions they'd promised.